OpenShift

 Limitations

-There are a few limitations that are currently known of using OpenShift with Capsule:
+The following limitations are known when using OpenShift with Capsule:

-• A tenant owner can not create a namespace/project in the OpenShift GUI.
-This must be done with kubectl.
+- A tenant owner cannot create a namespace/project in the OpenShift GUI.
+This must be done with

-• When copying the login token from the OpenShift GUI, there will always be the server address of the kubernetes api instead of the Capsule Proxy.
-There is a RFE created at Red Hat to make this url configurable (RFE-7592).
-If you have a support contract at Red Hat, it would be great to create a SR and ask that you would also like to have this feature to be implemented.
-The more requests there are, the more likely it will be implemented.
+login tokenfrom the OpenShift GUI, the server address will always point to the Kubernetes API instead of the Capsule Proxy.
+An RFE has been filed with Red Hat to make this URL configurable (RFE-7592).
+If you have a support contract with Red Hat, consider opening a support request (SR) asking for this feature.
+The more requests there are, the higher the priority.

 Capsule Installation